facebookincubator/velox/velox/docs/functions/spark/array.rst

 .. spark:function:: array_insert(array(E), pos, E, legacyNegativeIndex) -> array(E)

-    Places new element into index ``pos`` of the input array.
-Returns NULL if the input array or ``pos`` is NULL.
+    Places new element into index ``pos`` of the input ``array``.
+Returns NULL if the input ``array`` or ``pos`` is NULL.
 Array indices start at 1.
 Throws exception if ``pos`` is 0.
 The maximum negative index is -1.
-For negative index, if ``legacyNegativeIndex`` is true, the function is 0-based which means -1 points to the last but one position.
-Otherwise, the function is 1-based which means -1 points to the last position.
+For negative index, if ``legacyNegativeIndex`` is true, the index is 0-based which means -1 points to the last but one position.
+Otherwise, the negative index is 1-based which means -1 points to the last position.
 Index above array size appends the array or prepends the array if index is negative, with 'null' elements. ::